 Where parking lots, maintenance buildings and/or loading areas are located immediately adjacent to R-O-W buffers, the standards in Art.
 5.D.2.G.2.a.1, shall not apply.
-Where shrub and hedge plantings are required the minimum number of layers of shrubs indicated in Table 7.C.3, Minimum Tier Requirements may be reduced to two in all Tiers.
+Where shrubs plantings are required, the minimum number of layers of shrubs indicated in Table 7.C.2.A, R-O-W Buffer Landscape Requirements may be reduced to two in all Tiers.
 [Ord.
 2008-037]